isc-projects/stork/changelog_unreleased/1715-add-limited-bind9-configuration-parsing.md

 [build] slawek

-    Upgraded the Kea version in the demo.
+    Upgraded the Kea to version 2.7.6 in the demo.
     (Gitlab #1715)